GSA/challenges-and-prizes/_all-challenges/1262-innovative-community-engagement-strategies-to-reduce-hiv-related-stigma-and-disparities-challenge.md

 **Phase 1: Design of Concept**

-Submissions for Phase 1 of this competition are due by September 23, 2021 at 11:59 pm EDT.
+Submissions for Phase 1 of this competition are **due by September 23, 2021 at 11:59 pm EDT**.
 The identified Official Representative (individual, team or legal entity) may apply for this competition by submitting the proposed concept by email to [HIVChallenge@hhs.gov](mailto:HIVChallenge@hhs.gov).
 The submission for Phase 1 of the competition shall meet the following requirements:

 * Written entries must consist of PDF files with font size no smaller than 11-point Arial
 * Video entries shall be uploaded to YouTube as an unlisted video file and the link should be sent in the email.